mrfragger/substitcher/README.md

 - free (free for commerical use)
 - each missing and each alternate font, subs must be converted
 - ligature demo fonts, subs need converting only once
+- alternates don't work with mixed CJK and Latin text on same subtitle line

 ![](images/fonts.jpg)